How is Diversity Important to You?

 The "traditional" college student is thought to be between the ages of 18-22.
 However, this university appears to attract a majority of older students.
 At Alaska Pacific University, 17.4% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Alaska Pacific #65 in the nation for student age diversity.

 The chart below displays the age range of the undergraduate student body at Alaska Pacific.

 - How is Alaska Pacific doing at supporting and attracting students from all financial backgrounds?

-Even a school with high racial, ethnic, and location diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Alaska Pacific is supporting low-income students check the Financial Aid Page.
+Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Alaska Pacific supports low-income students by visiting the Financial Aid Page.

 - How important is diversity to Alaska Pacific?

 What are you interested in when it comes to college diversity?
 Get in touch with the school to see what kind of clubs and support groups are around to encourage diverse perspectives.